sammcj/recommendarr/README.md

 npm run serve
 ```

-4. Visit `http://localhost:3030` in your browser.
+4. Visit `http://localhost:3030` (or your custom port if configured) in your browser.

 ## 🔧 Configuration